ElinaBoman/rootme/README.md

 -     git clone
 - Paste in the URL that you created earlier
 - Click "Enter".
 The local clone should now be created
 - Use
 -     pip3 install -r requirements.txt
-- Now the dependencies and libraries needed for project should be installed!
+- Now the dependencies and libraries needed for the project should be installed!

 ### Before Deployment
 - Set DEBUG=False in settings.py.